naiquevin/tapestry/docs/rationale.md

 2. it's ok to add reasonable amount of business logic in the SQL queries, rather than using SQL merely for data access.

-Still, I had some concerns about using these ideas in practice, specially in serious projects.
+Still, I've had concerns about using these ideas in practice, specially in serious projects.

 ### Unit testing SQL queries

 Typically, unit tests are written against application code.
 As more and more business logic gets moved out of the application and into SQL queries, the queries become longer and more complex.
-Whereas the application code is reduced to just making db calls using the driver/client library.
+In contrast, the application code is reduced to just making db calls using the driver/client library.
 At this point, it makes more sense to test the queries than the application code.